 Our residence hall contract is designed so that it lasts until the end of the school year in June.
 For more information on how contracts work, please see below.

 Note: Freshmen within one year of High School graduation are required to live on campus all year.

 How do the contracts work?

 The academic year contract is where you agree to live on campus for the entire year.
-It has no sign up charge but you are charged contractual fees of $20.00/day left in the year if you move out before the end of the academic year.
-There are exceptions...if you graduate, withdraw from school, or meet other criteria established by the Housing Policy Committee, you can be exempt from paying penalties.
-Contact the Housing Office or review your contract for more details.
+It has no sign up charge but you are charged contractual breakage fees if you move out before the expiration of the contract/academic yeasr.
+There are exceptions...if you graduate, withdraw from school, or meet other criteria established by the Housing Policy Committee, you may be exempt from paying penalties.
+Contact the University Housing Office or review your contract for more details.

 Who can I talk to if I need help?

 Your hall is staffed by resident assistants and headed by an area coordinator.
 All Staff have been trained not only to deal with crisis situations, but are also there to provide support, information, and programming.
 The hall staff has been hired through a competitive selection process, and there is a staff member on duty from 8pm-6am every night to provide security, guidance, or a friend in which to talk.
 They are there to maintain safety and enforce policy.

 What furnishings will I find in my room?